arc-language/core-parser/PACKAGE.md

 func (s *BaseArcParserListener) EnterPrimitiveType(ctx *PrimitiveTypeContext)
     EnterPrimitiveType is called when production primitiveType is entered.

+func (s *BaseArcParserListener) EnterRangeExpression(ctx *RangeExpressionContext)
+    EnterRangeExpression is called when production rangeExpression is entered.

 func (s *BaseArcParserListener) EnterReferenceType(ctx *ReferenceTypeContext)
     EnterReferenceType is called when production referenceType is entered.